artoale/angular-cat/README.md

 #### `pa-animation-name`
 Defaults to the directive name

-Name to be used when registering the animation on the parent `pa-router`.
+Name to be used when registering the animation on the parent `pa-timeline`.

 #### `pa-status`
 Read-only variable (written by the directives).
 Can be used to check the animation